dewgong64/ThemeCafe/docs/install/files.md

     10. Now we will do the same but with cafe_barista_men.bfsar, Go back and then navigate into Sound > Men
     11. Download cafe_barista_men.bfsar

-    ??? abstract "Credits"

-    Credits to [wiki.hacks.guide](https://wiki.hacks.guide/wiki/Wii_U:Custom_themes) for some of the information in this page
+    ??? abstract "Credits to [wiki.hacks.guide](https://wiki.hacks.guide/wiki/Wii_U:Custom_themes) for some of the information in this page"

 === "***JNUSTool***"